-A sure fire way to pump up the relaxation value of a bath is to add a bath caddy and book holder, you know, so you can read gossip mags Architectural Digest whilst soaking in bubbles.
+A sure fire way to pump up the relaxation value of a bath is to add a bath caddy and book holder, you know, so you can read your favorite book or magazine while soaking in bubbles.
 If you don’t have a bath caddy, you could spend close to a hundred bucks on one, or make your own for less than $5.
 Just check out our easy DIY tutorials here and here.
-Then make this quick, easy, book holder, and you are ready for some bathtub heaven!
+Then make this Book Holder for Bath Caddies!

 What you need: